microb-r/tutorials/BioProject_creation_NCBI.md

 <img width="1432" alt="Screen Shot 2019-08-26 at 9 39 34 PM" src="https://user-images.githubusercontent.com/48694025/63735896-57a65180-c84f-11e9-9d7a-910d8fdf3182.png">

 6. For now, omit information about BioSample.
-You will create one (or mamy) later and link them to this BioProject.
+You will create one (or many) later and link them to this BioProject.

 <img width="1432" alt="Screen Shot 2019-08-26 at 9 41 58 PM" src="https://user-images.githubusercontent.com/48694025/63735941-7c9ac480-c84f-11e9-92ac-95ed64a56fd4.png">